Skip to content

 FAQ

-This is about topical use, not supplements.
-For skincare: with L-ascorbic acid, vitamin C goes first, then Centella products.
-With vitamin C derivatives, follow texture.
-Centella as a toner or ampoule goes before creams; Centella cream goes after.
-Most importantly, SPF should finish your morning routine.
+This article is about topical use, not supplements.
+For skincare, the rule is: with L-ascorbic acid, use Vitamin C first and Centella products afterward.
+With Vitamin C derivatives, follow texture.
+Centella as a toner or ampoule comes before creams, Centella cream comes later.
+The key point is that SPF finishes the morning routine.

-In which order should I use vitamin C?
+In what order should I use Vitamin C?

-Standard morning: cleanse – toner – vitamin C – moisturizer – SPF.
-With L-ascorbic acid, apply vitamin C best on dry skin right after toner.
-With derivatives the order is more flexible—follow texture.
-Avoid stacking too many strong actives in one go if your skin is sensitive.
+Standard morning order: cleanse - toner - Vitamin C - moisturizer - SPF.
+With L-ascorbic acid, it is best to apply Vitamin C to dry skin directly after toner.
+With derivatives, the order is more flexible, so go by texture.
+Avoid combining too many strong actives in one layer if your skin is sensitive.

-Yes, Centella pairs very well with vitamin C. With L-ascorbic acid, apply vitamin C first, then the Centella ampoule.
-With derivatives you can use the ampoule before a denser serum or after a very watery derivative.
-Centella helps reduce redness and support the barrier, improving vitamin C tolerance.
+Yes, Centella works very well with Vitamin C. With L-ascorbic acid, Vitamin C comes first and the Centella ampoule follows.
+With derivatives, you can use the ampoule before a denser serum or after a very watery derivative.
+Centella helps reduce redness and support the barrier, which can improve Vitamin C tolerance.

 How do you use Centella?

-Centella is versatile: as a toner right after cleansing, as an ampoule or serum after toner, and as a cream to finish.
-For quick calming, use a light Centella layer morning and evening.
-With vitamin C, place it in the routine depending on format.
-Always finish with sunscreen in the morning for optimal protection.
+Centella is versatile: as a toner directly after cleansing, as an ampoule or serum after toner, and as a cream to finish.
+For quick soothing, use a light Centella layer morning and evening.
+In combination with Vitamin C, place it according to the format.
+Always finish with sunscreen in the morning so the skin stays properly protected.